microsoft/PubSec-Info-Assistant/README.md

 **Visualizing Thought Process:** Gain insights into the AI's decision-making process by visualizing how it arrives at answers, providing transparency and control.

 **Proper Citations and References:** The platform generates traceable source content, enhancing trustworthiness and accountability in AI-generated responses.

-**Trustworthiness Evaluation:** Explore various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, and more.

 ## Things in Progress